asharygartanto/ag-framework/README.md

 # ag-framework for mobile automation testing

 An automation mobile testing framework based on python(3.8) and Appium (latest).
-This development based on interview with QA, that want to easily create mobile testing automation.
+This development based on QA experience, that want to easily create mobile testing automation.
 Then I try to make it easier for each line and step inspired by robotframework that used for web.
 AG stand for automation great, or automation gartanto or ashary gartanto haha :D Step :

 1. install python 3.8